-Actions Objective #2 1.
-Report water quality results back to the community (newsletters, website, Educate Otter Lake OLLA AGM). community & visitors 2.
-Develop and deliver an awareness program on: the impacts of fertilizers, about the lake's pesticides, gasoline, poorly maintained on-site sewage systems, and water quality and other matters relating to water quality. how to maintain and 3.
-Promote existing stewardship programs to the lake community to protect improve it. and enhance shorelines and protect water quality.
+- Report water quality results back to the community (newsletters, website, OLLA AGM). - 2.
+Develop and deliver an awareness program on: the impacts of fertilizers, pesticides, gasoline, poorly maintained on-site sewage systems, and other matters relating to water quality. - 3.
+Promote existing stewardship programs to the lake community to protect and enhance shorelines and protect water quality.